Elishah-John/CafeData_cleaning/README.md

 ---

 ### 📌 Why This Matters
 Clean data is the foundation of every good insight.
-This repo highlights the **importance of preprocessing** in the data pipeline — and offers reusable tools to speed it up.
+While this project is built on café transactions, the techniques apply to nearly all real-world datasets.
+Every scraped CSV, every messy Excel file—they all need cleaning before they mean anything.
 ---

 Feel free to fork, clone, or use the `clean_dataframe()` function in your own projects.